 In case your dog has an underlying medical condition, or a disease that is showing symptoms of pica, your vet will provide the following:

-- A new and improved dietary plan if pica developed due to malnutrition or a deficiency.
+- A new and improved dietary plan if pica develops due to malnutrition or a deficiency.

 - If pica is due to a parasitic infection, the vet may prescribe medicine.

-For more serious cases, dogs can be given anaesthesia for the following surgical procedures:
+For more serious cases, dogs can be given anesthesia for the following surgical procedures:

-- An endoscopy, to remove the objects lodged in the stomach or esophagus.
+- An endoscopy is to remove the objects lodged in the stomach or esophagus.

-- X-rays and an ultrasound, this is done to locate any digestive blockages.
+- X-rays and ultrasound is done to locate any digestive blockages.

 After surgery for pica, or in cases where the disease is underlying and diagnosed, follow-up visits may also be necessary.
 This is to check on your dog’s progress and to monitor the effectiveness of the treatment plan.